urs-waldmann/improving-unsupervised-label-propagation/README.md

 # improving-unsupervised-label-propagation
-Improving Unsupervised Label Propagation for Pose Tracking and Video Object Segmentation
+Code for 'Improving Unsupervised Label Propagation for Pose Tracking and Video Object Segmentation' GCPR 2022